Public Universities: What's in a Name?

 Getting past the assumptions

 Let’s look past the colleges’ names for a moment and look at what the schools are about.
 You’ll find that public colleges and the students who attend them are anything but generic.
-We’ll start with size of the campus itself.
+We’ll start with the size of the campus itself.
 An assumption about public colleges and universities is that they’re all big—big classes, big campuses, and big football stadiums.
 Yes, some are big.
 For example, Arizona State University had over 68,000 students enrolled in fall 2009.
 But a big school isn’t a negative on its own.
 Think about it: if you love meeting new people and making connections, a larger school might be just the thing for you.
 However, not all public schools have large enrollments.
-For instance, the College of William and Mary has an enrollment of about 6,000 (and it’s a Division I school, so you don’t have to give up top-notch athletics to attend a smaller school).
+For instance, William & Mary, a university in Williamsburg, Virginia, has an enrollment of about 6,000 (and it’s a Division I school, so you don’t have to give up top-notch athletics to attend a smaller school).

 Getting your money’s worth